-- The partner is an estate or trust that has distributable income in the current year. - The partner is a partnership or corporation. - The partner files his or her individual or fiduciary income tax return on a fiscal year basis. - The partner is a Wisconsin resident during any part of 2002.
+- The partner is an estate or trust that has distributable income in the current year. - The partner is a partnership or corporation. - The partner files his or her individual or fiduciary income tax return on a fiscal year basis. - The partner is a Wisconsin resident during any part of 2003. - The partner derives taxable income from Wisconsin in 2003 other than his or her distributive share of partnership income or loss from one partnership. - The partner wishes to claim any deductions or tax credits.